notjedi/papers/papers/deep-residual-learning-for-image-recognition.md

 * Results

+    * They have no problem optimizing very deep networks(1000 layers).
+    * Activation signals are low compared to other "plain" networks.
+    * They also generalize well on other recognition tasks such as object detection.
     * The plain networks error rate goes up from 27.94% to 28.54% as the number of layers increased from 18 to 34 but in the case of ResNets it decreases from 27.88% to 25.03% for the same.